What is Maze ransomware?

 How is the Maze ransomware group structured?

-The Maze ransomware gang operated both directly (it infected organizations and sent ransom demands) and work as an affiliate arrangement that allowed independent hackers to use it for a share of the profits.
+The Maze ransomware gang operated both directly (it infected organisations and sent ransom demands) and work as an affiliate arrangement that allowed independent hackers to use it for a share of the profits.

 In June 2020, Maze partnered with LockBit and RagnarLocker to form a ransomware cartel.
 These groups publish data stolen in attacks on a blog operated by the Maze gang.
 Later, Conti and SunCrypt also joined the cartel.